isaacchan-atwork/IronPortMaillog/README.md

 ## Overview of the script

 1. Read IronPort log file.
-	- Default is "`mail.current`" at your profile folder.
+	- Default is `mail.current` at your profile folder.
 	- You can specify the start and/or end date to limit the amount of log before processing, as it takes tens of minutes to analyze a large log file.

 2. Get information from the log.